Ferry service for Singapore

 Weekend getaway from Singapore

 When you have the whole weekend to go out in Singapore or you looking for the next destination after visiting Singapore you should know about the two popular Indonesian islands Batam and Bintan.
 From Singapore to Batam, the ferry is quick and reliable transport.
 Batam also has an airport but the travel from Singapore to Batam is only 50 minutes.
 It depends where in Batam is your boat heading.
 The getaway from Singapore to Batam or the getaway from Singapore to Bintan is worth the short travel.
 The weekend trips from Singapore to Bintan to Batam Island is more relaxed and less expensive than staying in Singapore.
 The quality of services on Batam and Bintan Island is growing every year.
+Look at all the ferry schedules.

 How to get from Singapore to Batam

 There is just one way to go when traveling from Singapore to Batam island.
 It is the fast boat that departs from the Harborfront Centre Terminal to Batam.
 There is no direct flight from Singapore to Batam because Batam has a local airport serving only domestic flights.
-The ferries from Singapore to Batam goes often and it is fast.
+The ferries from Singapore to Batam go often and it is fast.
 The fist ferry from Singapore to Batam leaves at 7:40 and the last ferry leaves at 21:50 Singapore time.
 The duration of the cruise is less than 1 hour.
 There are more harbors available on Batam Island.
 The port Batam Centre is right in the city center.
-Harbor Bay is close to the city of Batam it is the harbor on the west coast of the Batam city.
+Harbor Bay is close to the city of Batam it is the harbor on the west coast of Batam city.
 Even more west outside of the Batam but still in the north of the island is the harbor Sekupang.
 The most eastern part of the island on the north is accessible via harbor Nongsa Pura.

 HarbourFront Centre Regional Ferry Terminal to / from Batam Centre (55 to 70 minutes)